mrbid/C-SDL-Raytracer/README.md

 ### Origin

-This is a C implementation of: https://www.scratchapixel.com/code.php?id=3&origin=/lessons/3d-basic-rendering/introduction-to-ray-tracing&src=0
+This is a C implementation of:<br>
+https://www.scratchapixel.com/code.php?id=3&origin=/lessons/3d-basic-rendering/introduction-to-ray-tracing&src=0

-Which is part of this article: https://www.scratchapixel.com/lessons/3d-basic-rendering/introduction-to-ray-tracing/how-does-it-work
+Which is part of this article:<br>
+https://www.scratchapixel.com/lessons/3d-basic-rendering/introduction-to-ray-tracing/how-does-it-work

-Which is written by Jean-Colas Prunier who runs Scratchapixel, more information about Jean can be found here: https://www.scratchapixel.com/about.php
+Which is written by Jean-Colas Prunier who runs Scratchapixel, more information about Jean can be found here:<br>
+https://www.scratchapixel.com/about.php

 ---